lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verses 5-6.** The higher life.

-1\.Based on hearty resignation.
+1\.
+Based on hearty resignation.

-2\.Sustained by faith.
+2\.
+Sustained by faith.

-3\.Constantly unfolded by the Lord.
+3\.
+Constantly unfolded by the Lord.

-4\.Consummated in meridian splendour.
+4\.
+Consummated in meridian splendour.

 **Verses 5-6.** The higher life.

-1\.Based on hearty resignation.
+1\.
+Based on hearty resignation.

-2\.Sustained by faith.
+2\.
+Sustained by faith.

-3\.Constantly unfolded by the Lord.
+3\.
+Constantly unfolded by the Lord.

-4\.Consummated in meridian splendour.
+4\.
+Consummated in meridian splendour.

 **Verse 6.** Sweet comfort for slandered saints.
 Where their character now is.
 Who shall reveal it.
 The gradual yet sure manner of the revelation, and the glorious conclusion.